CaoRui0910/Ride-Sharing-Service/README.md

 # Ride Sharing Service

 ## Description
-Ride Sharing Service is a Django app, This web-app will let users request, drive for, and join rides.
+Ride Sharing Service is a Django app.
+This web-app will let users request, drive for, and join rides.

 ## Deployment